dplyr | ggplot2 | tidyr |

 The patterns seem to be segmented around the 1975-1980 period for both plots suggesting that the observed trends may not be monotonic.
 In fact, there appears to be a prominent kink in the percent cold data around the mid to late 1970`s.
 A similar, but not as prominent kink can also be observed in the percent hot data at around the same time period.

 In a comment to Vincent et al.’s paper, R.J.
-Stone argues that the trend observed in the percent hot and cold dataset is not monotonic but segmented instead.
+Stone argues that the trend observed in the percent hot and cold dataset is not monotonic but is segmented instead.
 In other words, there is an abrupt change in patterns for both datasets that make it seem as though a monotonic trend exists when in fact the data may follow relatively flat patterns for two different segments of time.
 He notes that the abrupt change (which he refers to as a changepoint) occurs around the 1976 and 1977 period.
 He suggests that this time period coincides with a change in the Pacific Decadal Oscillation (PDO) pattern.
 PDO refers to an ocean/atmospheric weather pattern that spans multiple decades and that is believed to impact global climate.

 The following chunk of code loads the PDO data, then summarizes the data by year before plotting the resulting dataset.